ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 A Phred quality score (Q) measures the base-calling error probability.
 Q = -10 * log10(P), where P is the probability of an incorrect call.
 A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

 ---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** December 15, 2025

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---